GoFigr/gofigR/README.md

 engine.

 ## Compatibility
-gofigR integrates with R markdown (Rmd), both within `knitr` and interactive sessions in RStudio.
+gofigR integrates with R markdown, both in `knitr` and in interactive sessions in RStudio.
 We tested with R 4.3.2 but any reasonably recent version should work.

 ## Installation